This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 A small window will appear with different settings regarding the icons on your desktop.
 Click the number next to “Text Size.”
 Select a larger number.

 If you’re unsure which size works best for you, move through the different options, checking the text next to the icons for easy readability.
+But these setting does not change the icons or icon size.
+But you can change the icons very easily.
+If you don’t know how to change folder image on mac, then you can follow our step-by-step guide.

 Method 5: Adjust The Text Size in Web Browsers